pluginpal/strapi-webtools/packages/docs/docs/getting-started/installation.md

 ### Installation

 To install the plugin run the following command.
+This invokes the core Webtools CLI.

 ```bash
 npx webtools-cli install
 ```

+### Command Line Interface (installer)

+During installation the Webtools CLI guides you through a short wizard:
+- Select content types to enable Webtools for
+- Optionally select addons to install (e.g. Sitemap)

+Keyboard shortcuts in the selector:
+- Space: toggle selection
+- a: toggle all
+- i: invert selection
+- Enter: proceed

 ### Enabling

-The installer wizard will ask you which content-types you want to enable.
-Select the content types that you consider to be web-pages in your website front-end.
-Each content-type you select will get it's own unique URL which can be used on the front-end.
-Read more about enabling content-types in the [usage documentation](/webtools/usage).
+The installer wizard will ask you which content types you want to enable.
+Select the content types that you consider to be web pages in your website front-end.
+Each content type you select will get its own unique URL which can be used on the front-end.
+Read more about enabling content types in the [usage documentation](/webtools/usage).

 ### Building